MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ## Server Security

 [!INCLUDE[server](../developer/includes/server.md)] handles communication between clients and databases, controlling authentication, event logging, scheduled tasks, reporting, and more.
-The following articles<!--note from editor: In other places, these seem to be called "sections."--> explain how to improve the security of [!INCLUDE[server](../developer/includes/server.md)] instances.
+The following articles<!--note from editor: In other places, these seem to be called "sections."
+I think?--> explain how to improve the security of [!INCLUDE[server](../developer/includes/server.md)] instances.

 [Hardening [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Server Security](enhancing-server-instance-security.md)